 Manual lymph drainage therapy (MLDT) is a type of massage.
 It helps move lymph fluid through your body.
 Your lymph system helps rid your body of waste and toxins.

-In research reported in the Journal of Manipulative and Physiological Therapies, scientists tested MLDT on a group of women with fibromyalgia.
+In research reported in the , scientists tested MLDT on a group of women with fibromyalgia.
 They did MLDT five times a week for three weeks.
 It appeared to be more effective than regular massage for reducing morning tiredness and anxiety.
 Both MLDT and regular massage were linked to reduced pain and improved quality of life.

 Research on fibromyalgia is still in its early stages.
 Experts continue to make new discoveries and advancements.
 Some complementary therapies have shown promise for relieving symptoms of this disease.